Data Protection Information

 1. Scope of Application

-This data protection information applies to data processing on all websites of the Fraunhofer-Institut für Umwelt-, Sicherheits- und Energietechnik that refer to this data protection information by the controller:
+This privacy information applies to the data processing on the website https://umsicht.fraunhofer.de of Fraunhofer-Institut für Umwelt-, Sicherheits- und Energietechnik, which refers to this privacy information.

 2. Name and Contact Information of Controller and Corporate Data Protection Office